Characteristics of Gifted Children

 - Keenly observant, notices what no one else does

-- Makes intuitional leaps and logical projections
+- Makes intuitive leaps and logical projections

 - A rapid and thorough comprehension of the whole idea or concept

-- Makes and follows own plans, less teachable
+- Makes and follows own plans, less "teachable"

 - Takes up lost causes, strong sense of justice

-- An ability to focus intently on a subject of interest for long
+- An ability to focus intently on a subject of interest for long periods of time.

 - An inability to concentrate on a task that is not intellectually

 challenging, such as those that involve repetition or that present material in bite size pieces.